 Mindful Language: How to Practice it?
 (Attention, Hope, and Time)

-Additionally, if your voice tends to raise in a higher pitch when you are trying to get someone's attention; Do not let your emotions make you raise your voice when speaking to a family member.
+Additionally, if your voice tends to rise in a higher pitch when you are trying to get someone's attention; Do not let your emotions make you raise your voice when speaking to a family member.
 Be aware of a family member's health condition especially if they have high blood pressure, hypertension, or other nervous system issues.
 By observing how you sound and if your voice is in a calming stage, you can begin to learn how to speak mindfully to others without making them feel nervous.
 Also, if you are feeling nervous, do recognize it and take a pause to inhale slowly.
-Exhale it out and inhale one more time before speaking to someone about a serious topic to family or friends.
+Exhale it out and inhale it one more time before speaking to someone about a serious topic for family or friends.

-Allow some time before communicating the bad news.
+Allow some time before communicating the unwelcome news.
 Acknowledge that your family members that are working might not be able to receive personal telephone calls at their place of work.
 Adjust your time and wait for them to complete their work schedule.
-Nonetheless, if you know your family members are driving at a certain time; Do not give them bad news about the family.
+Nonetheless, if you know your family members are driving at a certain time; Do not give them sad news about the family.
 Although there might be toxic family members that might break your boundaries; It is best to limit your communication with family members that make you feel uncomfortable.

 To practice mindful language, one must be aware of your family's work schedule, their safety, and the comfort level of communication.
 Often one might be feeling too anxious, too tired, or too occupied to have a telephone conversation with toxic family members.
-Also, if you only hear from them when there is just bad news; Realize that you must be respectful, listen actively, and without breaking your boundaries.
-During family circumstances and stressful situations, it can make you have a headache, stomach issues, or make you panic.
+Also, if you only hear from them when there is just sad news; Realize that you must be respectful, listen actively, and without breaking your boundaries.
+During family circumstances and stressful situations, it can cause you to have a headache, stomach issues, or make you panic.
 Always consult with your primary physician to help you cope with family stress.

 Understand how someone responds to you.
-If they reply back with hesitation, concern, or anger; Change your wording and be respectful when they respond.
+If they reply with hesitation, concern, or anger; Change your wording and be respectful when they respond.
 Additionally, do not assume they will respond in a certain manner.
 Not everyone responds or reacts the same way.
 Finally, be attentive to their reactions and their responses.

 Be aware of the phrases that might be irritating, uncomfortable, or sound insincere.
 If the news is urgent, calm down by taking a breather.
 Find the correct time to communicate it.
 Before you speak, think about the person's emotional safety and emotional impact on how to communicate tough topics.
 Here are websites with more information about mindful language.